rmoise/meet/README.md

 <br />

-**SCENARIO 1:** Show cached data when there’s no internet connection
+**Scenario 1:** Show cached data when there’s no internet connection

 **Given** user has no internet connection